This post contains affiliate links. If you buy through these links, I may earn a small commission.

 But, that wood won’t be totally dry until February or so.
 We have some leftover wood from last winter, but not enough to last us until this new wood is dry.

-We need more firewood that is already dry and we have a lot of that in our bushes.
+We need to find free firewood that is already dry and we have a lot of that in our bushes.
 Because of the pine beetle that devastated stands of timber in our area several years ago, there are still plenty of dead (but standing) pine trees out there.

 Since the trees are already dead, the wood is dry.
 Quite nice being able to drop a tree, buck it up and throw it right in the woodstove for some nice heat!

-After a bad windstorm last week, where the power went out again (thank goodness, we are prepared for outages!), we went looking for newly fallen pine trees.
+We had a very bad windstorm last week, where the power went out again (thank goodness, we are prepared for outages!).
+After the storm passed, we went looking for newly fallen pine trees.
 Bonus that they had either fallen right on the bush road and right next to it.

 A pretty lake along the way.
 The Cariboo has more lakes than the days in the year, seriously!
 It’s fishing is known world wide.